Visitor safety tips in parks

 5. Be bushfire aware

 The warmer months are the perfect time to experience regional Victoria.
 However, Victoria is one of the most fire-prone areas of the world If you are hiking or camping between November to April in an area that is heavily forested, has thick bush or long, dry grass, or coastal areas with lots of plant life – you are at risk of fire.
 Follow these bushfire safety tips to ensure that your experience is safe and enjoyable.
 Familiarise yourself with important bushfire safety information.
 Check www.emergency.vic.gov.au for information about current fires and for Fire Danger Ratings and Total Fire Bans.
-Parks may be closed on Code Red Days, Total Fire Ban Days, or days of high fire danger.
+Parks may be closed on days of Catastrophic or Extreme Fire Danger Rating or on days of Total Fire Ban.

 6. Allergies and bites